nimbuzzzz/stocks/README.md

-Following are the REST endpoints:
+Following are the REST endpoints with sample request & response:

 ### Get information about system health: